7 Best Backpacking Quilts of 2019

 DOWN FILL WEIGHT: The quantity of down used in a bag can be a useful metric for assessing warmth and comparing between manufacturers.
 But... you must remember that it is only relative to the quality of the fill power.
 Less ounces of high fill power down can provide the same warmth as more ounces of a lower fill power down!
 Also, differences in design - for example tapered vs non-tapered cut, length or girth of the quilt, sewn in footboxes, etc - mean that comparing down quantity alone is not a sufficient guide for the warmth of a quilt.
 Nonetheless it is a useful and relevant metric to consider.

 TEMPERATURE RATING: Backpacking quilts are similar to sleeping bags in that most manufacturers provide a temperature rating.
-Usually this can be considered a "lower limit" (for example, a temperature in which the average male - wearing additional clothes/layers - would be ok but not overly comfortable during the night).
-But beware that the criteria can differ between manufacturers, and some manufacturers are more "optimistic" with their temperature ratings than others.
+The industry assumption is that this temperature rating can be considered a "lower limit" — i.e. a temperature in which an average male wearing additional clothes would be OK (but not overly comfortable) during the night.

 The "EN" (EN13537, European Sleeping Bag Temperature Rating Standard) system is an attempt to standardise temperature ratings across manufacturers.
 To some degree it does help (no pun intended).
 However not all manufacturers are willing to pay to have their bags EN rated so it can’t always be used as a method for comparison.